What is Cocaine?

 - Loss of smell, nosebleeds, runny nose, and trouble swallowing, if you snort it

-- Consequences from snorting coke: difficulty swallowing, nosebleeds, decreased sense of smell, nasal septum irritation, hoarse throat, runny nose
+- Consequences from snorting cocaine: difficulty swallowing, nosebleeds, decreased sense of smell, nasal septum irritation, hoarse throat, runny nose

-- Consequences from injecting coke: development of deadly, allergic reactions to either coke or its additives, in the case of street coke
+- Consequences from injecting cocaine: development of deadly, allergic reactions to either cocaine or its additives, in the case of street cocaine

-What this means is that the potency and subsequent effects can be difficult to ascertain.
-While weaker forms are still damaging, not knowing the exact potency of the drug being ingested can cause unexpected effects and even accidental overdose.
+What this means is that the potency and subsequent short-term or long-term effects of cocaine use can be difficult to ascertain.
+While weaker forms of cocaine are still damaging, not knowing the exact potency of the drug being ingested can cause unexpected adverse effects and even result in increased risk of accidental cocaine overdose.

 What Causes Cocaine Overdose?

-Taking a large amount of the drug can make the body functions shut down – including the heart and the brain.
-When a person takes more coke than his body can handle, overdose can happen, however this amount can vary from person to person and also on the potency of the substance being used.
+Taking a large amount of cocaine or any other drugs can make the body shit down including the heart and the brain.
+When a person takes more cocaine than his body can handle, one of the adverse effects is cocaine overdose.
+What is alarming is that the amount of the cocaine that could cause an overdose can vary from person to person.
+It can also depend on the potency of the drug being used.

-There are different symptoms that may manifest during a coke overdose including the following:
+There are different symptoms that may manifest during a cocaine overdose including the following:

 - Extreme agitation